 “Majors Only” Restriction on ES Courses During the First Registration Pass

-Wait List and Crashing Procedure for ES Courses Full or Closed on GOLD
+Wait List and Crashing Procedure for ES Courses

 All upper-division Environmental Studies (ES) courses enforce a “majors only” restriction during the FIRST Registration Pass.
 This means only officially declared ES and Hydrology majors are allowed to register for upper-division ES courses during pass one.
 If space is still available at the start of the SECOND Registration pass, courses are open to any major as long as they meet the designated course prerequisites.